Klipfolio extends flexibility with Vega integration

 ]

-At this point, you should see the visualization render in the editor as follows.
-If it does not, you may need to make a minor change to the HTML code (e.g. add and then delete a space) for your changes to be picked up.
+Once the code is in place, the visualization should render in the editor.
+If it does not, make a minor change to the HTML code (e.g. add and then delete a space) to trigger a re-render.

-You can now save and add the visualization to your dashboard.
+Save your Klip and add it to your dashboard.

-Note: All Vega visualization library related specs, code and samples are under Vega license: https://github.com/vega/vega/blob/master/LICENSE
+Note: All Vega visualization library specs, code, and samples are subject to the Vega licence: https://github.com/vega/vega/blob/master/LICENSE

 Related Articles